Message for our friends and clients More Information

 As well, for optimal success, all of a company's social medias should be connected to the company's website, or other web-presence, so as to optimize the potential of being found under any of the perspective platforms and medias.

 While social media is important, not all social media platforms will benefit each company or industry equally.
 Analyzing what social media platform works best for each industry and business is something that will take research and time.

 Ideally, a business should be available on most any social media platform for the sake of coverage and protecting the company's brand.
 However, additional time and effort should be allotted to those social platforms which best suits the business and industry goals.

 When performing an annual audit of a company's marketing tactics and efforts, it's necessary to check out the competition.
-Watching what the competition does, how successful it is, and where they may improve, can give great insight into potentially improving one's own business and capitalizing off of others' ignorance or failures.
+Watching what the competition does, how successful they are, and where they may improve; can give great insight into potentially improving one's own business and capitalizing off of others' ignorance or failures.

 An often successful, yet highly under-utilized method of marketing, is asking for referrals from current, happy customers.
 Many businesses fail to ask their current clients if they know of anyone else that could use their services; yet have many happy customers that if asked, would gladly provide referrals of colleagues.